-Spiralized summer squash noodles with basil lime dressing make for a light and refreshing warm-weather meal.
+Spiralized summer squash and zucchini are tossed with a bright basil lime dressing for a light and refreshing salad.

-My never-ending love affair with making noodles out of vegetables continues with this summer dish featuring a couple of seasonal staples in my kitchen: summer squash and basil.
+My never-ending love affair with making noodles out of vegetables continues with this summer dish featuring a few seasonal staples in my kitchen: summer squash, zucchini and basil.

 With the heat already on the rise, a no-cook noodle dish offers some salvation and makes a tasty alternative to lettuce based salads.
-It also makes for a great excuse to use all that zucchini and yellow squash popping up everywhere.
+It's also a great excuse to make use of all that zucchini and yellow squash popping up everywhere at the moment.

-A wonderful alternative to slaws to bring to picnics and barbecues, these spiralized summer squash noodles also makes for a nice light lunch or dinner when you just can’t bear the thought of turning on the stove.
+A wonderful alternative to slaws to bring to picnics and barbecues, this spiralized summer squash salad also makes for a nice light lunch or dinner when you just can’t bear the thought of turning on the stove.

-Spiralized summer squash noodles with basil lime dressing make for a light and refreshing warm-weather meal.
+Spiralized summer squash and zucchini are tossed with a bright basil lime dressing for a light and refreshing salad.

 Ingredients